Big stick ideology: Construction of the Panama Canal

 In 1899, the Isthmian Canal Commission was set up to determine which site would be best for the canal (Nicaragua or Panama) and then to oversee construction of the canal.
 After Nicaragua was ruled out, Panama was the obvious choice.
 A few problems had arisen, however.
 With the U.S.'s solidified interests in Panama (then a small portion of Colombia), both Colombia and the French company that was to provide the construction materials raised their prices.
 The U.S., refusing to pay the higher-than-expected fees, "engineered a revolution" in Colombia.
 On November 3, 1903, Panama (with the support of the United States Navy) revolted against Colombia.
 Panama became a new republic, receiving $10 million from the U.S. alone.
-Panama also gained an annual payment of $250,000, and guarantees of independence.
+Panama also gained an annual payment of $250,000 and guarantees of independence.
 The U.S. gained the rights to the canal strip "in perpetuity".
 Roosevelt later said that he "took the Canal, and let Congress debate".
 After Colombia lost Panama, they tried to appeal to the U.S. by the reconsidering of treaties and even naming Panama City the capital of Colombia.

 Cuba

-The U.S., after the Spanish–American War, had many expansionists who wanted to annex Cuba.
+The U.S. after the Spanish–American War had many expansionists who wanted to annex Cuba.
 Many people felt that a foreign power (outside of the U.S.) would control a portion of Cuba, thus the U.S. could not continue with its interests in Cuba.
 Although many advocated annexation, this was prevented by the Teller Amendment, which states "hereby disclaims any disposition of intention to exercise sovereignty, jurisdiction, or control over said island except for pacification thereof, and asserts its determination, when that is accomplished, to leave the government and control of the island to its people".
 When summarized, this could mean that the U.S. would not interfere with Cuba and its peoples.
-The expansionists argued though, that the Teller Amendment was created "ignorant of actual conditions" and that this released the U.S. from its obligation.
+The expansionists argued that the Teller Amendment was created "ignorant of actual conditions", which released the U.S. from its obligation.
 Following the debate surrounding the Teller Amendment, the Platt Amendment took effect.
 The Platt Amendment (the name is a misnomer; the Platt Amendment is actually a rider to the Army Appropriation Act of 1901) was accepted by Cuba in late 1901, after "strong pressure" from Washington.
-The Platt Amendment, summarized by Thomas A. Bailey in "Diplomatic History of the American People":
+The Platt Amendment, summarized by Thomas A. Bailey in Diplomatic History of the American People: